merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/customer/customer_setup.md

 3. Press `F1` or `cmd + shift + p`.
 4. Type "Run SPM UI Upgrade Helper" and click on the shortcut.
 5. Wait a few minutes for the tool to finish.
-8. The files in `<input folder>` will be scanned and the results placed in `<output folder>`.
+8. The files in `<input folder>` are scanned and the results are placed in `<output folder>`.
 7. Click the `Source Control: Git` button on the left sidebar to inspect the changes.

 ![1.
 Press F1, 2.
 Type "Run SPM UI Upgrade Helper", 3.
 Select the shortcut, 4.
 Wait for the tool to finish, 5.
 Click "Source Control: Git" to see the output](../../images/upgrade-helper.gif "Running the UI Upgrade Helper tool")